ibm-watson-iot/iot-java/README.md

 Maven support
 --------------------------------------------------------------------

 The library artifact is pushed to the maven.
-Use the following maven dependency to include this library in your java application.
+Use the following maven dependency to include this library in your Java application.

     <dependency>
         <groupId>com.ibm.messaging</groupId>